fenago/learn-java-12-programming/lab_guide/Lab_7.md

 Summary
 ====================================

-In this chapter, we provided an overview of the functionality of the most popular packages of
+In this lab, we provided an overview of the functionality of the most popular packages of
 JCL: [java.lang], [java.util], [java.time], [java.io], [java.nio], [java.sql],
 [javax.sql], [java.net], [java.lang.math],